ethereum/ethereum-org-website/src/content/developers/docs/evm/opcodes/index.md

 ---
 title: Opcodes for the EVM
-description: An introduction to the opcodes for the Ethereum virtual machine.
+description: A list of all available opcodes for the Ethereum virtual machine.
 lang: en
 sidebar: true
 ---